Since Google is the number one search engine today, its shopping campaigns always bring the best results.

 The same can be the same if you have a different meta title and schema which will alter your traditional search result Title and the title Google bot will find in the schema.

-So the best practice is to try to keep all your product data same whereever it is listed.
+So the best practice is to try to keep all your product data same whereever it is listed to optimize google shopping feed better.

 What to do if you have already added a lot of products without optimized data?